nlasagni/fausto-coppi-lab-automation/README.md

 it is necessary to use the following task provided by dokka.

 ```
-gradlew dokkaHtmlMultimodule
+gradlew dokkaHtmlCollector
 ```

-The result can be found in `build/dokka/htmlMultiModule/` inside the root folder of the project.
+The result can be found in `build/dokka/htmlCollector/` inside the root folder of the project.

 #### Generate coverage report